 2. Nucleophilic addition

-In the second step, alcohol attack the electrophilic carbon of carboxylic acid.
-This is a nucleophilic attack because alcohols act as nucleophiles.
+In the second step, alcohol (nucleophile) attacks the electrophilic carbon of carboxylic acid.
 This results in the formation of oxonium ions.

 This step involves the intramolecular migration of hydrogen atoms.
 This is called tautomerism.

 In this step, a water molecule is removed which will result in protonated ester.

 In the last step, the base removes the proton and resulting in the formation neutral ester.

 Limitations of Fischer esterification

 Limitations of Fischer esterification are:

 - It is a very slow reaction without a catalyst.

 - In the presence of a small amount of water, this reaction shifts in the backward direction.

 - Phenol esters can not be prepared by the Fischer esterification method.